For the Chicest Wedding, Go Low-Impact

 Share

 Weddings are celebrations of love and commitment.
 But your nuptials could be causing harm to the planet.
-The average wedding generates 400 pounds of garbage and 63 tons of carbon dioxide emissions, according to The Green Bride Guide, a book that helps eco-conscious couples plan their big day.
+The average wedding generates 400 to 600 pounds of garbage and 63 tons of carbon dioxide emissions, according to The Green Bride Guide, a book that helps eco-conscious couples plan their big day.
+Factor in millions of weddings each year, and the industry’s environmental impact becomes difficult to ignore.

 How to plan a sustainable wedding